-Negociate an extra threepence an hour or question the redunduncy of some machinists, yes...but a new society?
-That is like asking a fish to move onto dry land.
+But it is just here, in the contemplation of an alternative to capitalism, that the trade union stops dead.
+Negotiate an extra threepence an hour or question the redundancy of some machinists, yes ... but a new society?
+That is like asking a fish to move on dry land.

-"A society such as we desire, based on the economic: and enotional needs of all, and not of a ruling class, must have an economic and not a political foundation.
+A society such as we desire, based on the economic and emotional needs of all, and not of a ruling class, must have an economic and not a political foundation.
 As Jim Connolly so often quoted:

-"There is not a Socialist in the world to-day who can indicate with any degree of clearness how we can bring about the co-operative commonwealth except along thelines suggested by industrial organisation of the workers."
+"There is not a socialist in the world to-day who can indicate with any degree of clearness how we can bring about the co-operative commonwealth except along the lines suggested by industrial organisation of the workers.

-"Political institutions are not adapted to the administration of the co-operative commonwealth that we are working for.
+"Political institutions are not ad upted to the administration of the co-operative commonwealth that we are working for.
 Only the industrial form of organisation offers us even a theoretical constructive socialist programme.
-There is no constructive socialism except on the industrial field".
+There is no constructive socialism except on the industrial field."

-Syndicalism distinct from orothodox trades unionism, regards wage struggles not as principles ends, but as secondary aims and means to a greater end - the abolition of the wage system and the creation of a new society.
-The ogrganisation of Syndicalism, in industrial unions, is in harmony with this end.
-The strike strategy of Syndicalism, leading to the social stay-in strike, is the true ideal of a society of free men.
+Syndicalism, distinct from orthodox trades unionism, regards wage struggles not as principle ends, but as secondary aims and means to a greater end-the abolition of the wages system and the creation of a new society.
+The organisation of Syndicalism, in industrial unions, is in harmony with this end.
+The strike strategy of Syndicalism, leading to the social stay-in strike, is true to the ideal of a society of free men.